ycpcs/cs330-fall2021/assign/homework1.md

   - When packet switching is used, what is the probability that more than 4 users are transmitting?

 ### Problem 5 (5 pts)
-What layer in the TCP/IP stack best corresponds to saying: 'handles messages from a variety of network applications'
+What layer in the TCP/IP stack best corresponds to saying: 'handles messages from a variety of network applications'?

 ### Submit